Colourful corridors, revamped receptions & striking signs

 Moor Park Primary & Nursery, Blackpool

-The building of Moor Park was transformed with a of a large 14m x 4m banner display affixed to the side of the nursery.
+The building of Moor Park was transformed with a large 14m x 4m banner display affixed to the side of the nursery.
 This frame is a permanent feature on the wall and they can also change the banner if they wish, for events and results.
 We also printed One Way Vision graphics along windows to incorporate the schools branding.
+One Way Vision is made up of perforated holes and allows you to print attractive graphics and hide the view into rooms without the need for blinds or curtains during the daytime, whilst still allowing natural light in the room.

 Golborne High School, Wigan